JustAnEdiot/osaka/README.md

       AA  A A                        A   AAA         AA
      AA     A          AA            AA AAAA          AA
-    AA      A          AA            AAAA AAA          AAA AA       A          AA            AAAAA AAA            A AA      AAA         A A        AAAAAAA AAAAAAAA   AAAAA  AA AAA      AAA          AAA        A     AAAA      AAA      A AA A   AA   AAA          A A      AAAAAA      AAAA              A AAAA A         AA A      A    AAA      A A             AA AA A         A AA       AAA     AA    A A            AA
+    AA      A          AA            AAAA AAA          AAA

 # oh my gah